-- US\$10,000 upon signing the agreement (paid) and - US\$25,000 prior to each one year anniversary of the lease (Years 1-6 paid, 2014 and 2015 not paid).
+- US\$10,000 upon signing the agreement (paid) and - US\$25,000 prior to each one year anniversary of the lease (paid to date).

 The lease payment made for any one calendar year may be credited against any NSR due and payable during the same calendar year.